 The problem they see is that many people are not effective at giving and receiving criticism.
 This neglected skill is a cause of rifts within and between teams, with members mostly perceiving critiques as an activity of ‘attack and defend.’
 Without effective feedback and critique, however, communication and collaboration dwindle and products then suffer.

 This is the situation the authors are hoping to fix.
 The authors provide practical advice on how instill a team culture that values, rather than resents, criticism.
 The book also presents an account of the three elements of a good critique: identification of the specific aspect for critique, its relation to an objective, and why that aspect does or does not support the given objective.
 Connor and Irizarry want you to know the value of receiving and giving constructive feedback during the design process.
 If this is a problem where you work, leave a few copies around the office.
+Listen to my interview with the author or download the transcript.

 5. Learning Environments by Design by Catherine Lombardozzi